jamesmortensen/random-gmail-quotes/README.md

 // @history        0.9.2.2 Added in more quotes, upgraded jQuery to 2.1.0.

 // @history        0.9.3  Modified the quote manager to make it easier to use.

+// @history        2.0.0  Upgrade to manifest v3.
+Added ability to have quotes with replies.